By on 2021-12-10 -

-THE offset window height of the side windows on the Skoda Roomster is not pretty and simply looks like a gimmick at first glance.
+The offset window height of the side windows is not pretty, and simply looks like a gimmick at first glance.

-But it's great for smaller children sitting in the back because it gives them a much wider view of the world passing by, and that can be a great boon to young families.
+But sometimes these design features have an excellent reason.
+Those windows are great for smaller children sitting in the back because it gives them a much wider view of the world passing by, and that can be a great boon to young families.

-The Roomster, which was built until 2015, is an excellent five seat family car and in the mould of all recent Skodas, is just as well built as the cars from VW.
+The Roomster, which was built until 2015, is an excellent five seater and in the mould of all recent Skodas, just as well built as the cars from parent company Volkswagen.